ryankiros/skip-thoughts/README.md

       author={Kiros, Ryan and Zhu, Yukun and Salakhutdinov, Ruslan and Zemel, Richard S and Torralba, Antonio and Urtasun, Raquel and Fidler, Sanja}, journal={arXiv preprint arXiv:1506.06726},
       year={2015}
     }

+If you use the BookCorpus data in your work, please also cite:

+Yukun Zhu, Ryan Kiros, Richard Zemel, Ruslan Salakhutdinov, Raquel Urtasun, Antonio Torralba, Sanja Fidler.
+**"Aligning Books and Movies: Towards Story-like Visual Explanations by Watching Movies and Reading Books."** *arXiv preprint arXiv:1506.06724 (2015).*

+    @article{zhu2015aligning,
+        title={Aligning Books and Movies: Towards Story-like Visual Explanations by Watching Movies and Reading Books}, author={Zhu, Yukun and Kiros, Ryan and Zemel, Richard and Salakhutdinov, Ruslan and Urtasun, Raquel and Torralba, Antonio and Fidler, Sanja}, journal={arXiv preprint arXiv:1506.06724},
+        year={2015}
+    }

 ## License